linuxboot/book/src/glossary.md

   It is not an implementation, it's a standard.
 EDK II and OpenEDK II are UEFI implementations.
 UEFI is not closed source per-se, but in practice most implementations are.
-- ___userland/userspace___: A set of programs and libraries that are used to interact with the kernel.